Plzeň-North District: Economy

-The largest employers with its headquarters in Plzeň-North District and at least 500 employers are:
+The largest employers with headquarters in Plzeň-North District and at least 500 employees are:

 Transport

 The D5 motorway (part of the European route E50) from Prague to Plzeň and the Czech-German border passes through the southern part of the district.
 Another important road in the district is the I/20 (part of European route E49) from Karlovy Vary to Písek via Plzeň.

 Sights

 The most important monuments in the district, protected as national cultural monuments, are: